heptarch/heptarch.github.io/drafts/tarkovsky.md

 Come, let me show you one of them.

-I spent the summer of 2012 as a student archivist at the Andrei Tarkovsky International Institute.
-The "Institute" is, in point of fact, little more than a disorganized repository of the great director's final effects.
-His son, Andrei, who usualy holidays there in the summer, was in Mykonos, so my archival duties
+I spent the summer of 2012 as a student archivist at the Andrei Tarkovsky International Institute, situated at 91, Via di San Niccolò.
+I stayed at the "Institute", sleeping in a small room---more of a closet---next to the archives,

-situated at 91, Via di San
-Niccolò.
-I slept in a small
-room---more of a closet---next to the opposite a master "profumiere", from whose workshop the most ex
+The "Institute" is little more than a disorganized repository of the great director's last effects, managed by his son Andrei and the ambiguous functionaries in his employ.
+Andrei was in Mykonos for the entirety of my stay, so my archival duties

 <!--https://www.theflorentine.net/2017/09/08/andrei-tarkovsky-famous-expats/-->